nasa-itc/42/containers/README.md

 ## To see all available `make` targets:

-run `make` with no arguments, which returns
+run `make` with no arguments to return all options

 ```bash
 #----------------------------------------------------------------------------------------